tcsullivan/calculator/README.md

 # calculator
-An OS for an STM32-based calculator
+A from-scratch operating system for a graphing calculator.

-Trying to make an operating system for a calculator based on the STM32L476RG, using its associated Nucleo board.
-Starting from scratch because it's fun.
+The goal of this project is to design a functional operating system for a graphing calculator based on the STM32L476RG processor.
+This OS has been designed from scratch to optimize for speed and code size, targeting the features necessary for a graphing calculator application.

 Required packages:
 * arm-none-eabi toolchain